Chart Color Schemes

 St Lucia is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-St Lucia has a high level of cultural diversity, with 33.6% of its population speaking a language other than English at home and 42.9% born overseas.
-Christianity is the main religion in St Lucia, comprising 34.9% of people.
-Judaism is overrepresented, making up 0.3% of the population compared to 0.3% in Greater Brisbane.
+St Lucia has a significant cultural diversity, with 33.6% speaking a language other than English at home and 42.9% born overseas.
+Christianity is the main religion, comprising 34.9% of the population.
+Judaism, however, is overrepresented at 0.3%, compared to Greater Brisbane's 0.3%.

 Frequently Asked Questions - Diversity